algbio/themisto/README.md

 # About Themisto
 Themisto is a compact colored de Bruijn graph supporting pseudo-alignment against a database of reference sequences similar to the tool Kallisto.
 For more information, see the [webpage](https://www.helsinki.fi/en/researchgroups/genome-scale-algorithmics/themisto) and the [paper](https://www.biorxiv.org/content/biorxiv/early/2020/04/04/2020.04.03.021501/DC1/embed/media-1.pdf?download=true).

 Themisto takes as an input a set of sequences in FASTA or FASTQ format, and a file specifying the color (a non-negative integer) of each sequence.
 The i-th line of the color file contains the color of the i-th sequence in the sequence file.
 For optimal compression, use color numbers in the range [0, n-1], where n is the number of distinct colors.
 If no color file is given, the index is built wihtout colors.
+This way, the user can later try multiple colorings without recomputing the de Bruijn graph.

 The de Bruijn graph is defined so that the nodes represent k-mers and edges (k+1)-mers.
 There is an edge from u to v if there is a (k+1)-mer in the data that is suffixed by u and prefixed by v.
 The set of nodes is the set of endpoints of all edges.
 Note that this implies that orphan k-mers (those that are not connected to any edge) are not in the graph.